matyb/leh/README.md

 ```
 leh.util.LEH
 ```
 Provides Object equals/hashCode/toString equivalents in a generic, reflective and reusable form.
-Reflectively accesses fields of Entity instances for equals/hashCode/toString determinations.
-Instances discovered in evaluation that do not implement Entity are merely evaluated per their implementation of equals/hashCode/toString.
+Reflectively accesses fields of LEHAware instances for equals/hashCode/toString determinations.
+Instances discovered in evaluation that do not implement LEHAware are merely evaluated per their implementation of equals/hashCode/toString.
 ```
 leh.util.wrappers.LEHWrapper
 ```